Why your décolletage needs its own set of skin care products

 This is how to *properly* care for this delicate area

-The décolletage is a unique area of skin.
-It’s in that grey area of not being part of your facial skin care routine, but it also doesn’t really fit into your body care either.
-This section of skin care real estate (along with your neck) has its own set of skin care rules, and you should be using products that are exclusively formulated for its distinctive properties.
-Here’s what you need to know about looking after your décolletage.
+Well, interestingly, the answer is actually none of the above.
+This whole section of skin care real estate (along with your neck itself) has its own set of skin care rules, and to care for it correctly, you should be using products that are exclusively formulated for its distinctive properties.

 How is our décolletage skin different from our face?

-We’ve been told that we should be extending our skin care products past our jawline and down our necks, even onto our chest area, but while this is a good habit as a bare minimum, your neck and décolletage deserve their own set of products.
-Because the skin here is different.
+We’ve been told that we should be extending our skin care products past our jawline and down our necks, even onto our chest area, but while this is a good habit as a bare minimum, your neck and décolletage actually deserve their own set of products, because the skin here is notably different.

 What causes the décolletage to age?

 “We wear clothing to cover most areas (unless we are at the beach) and we are usually protecting our face with moisturisers/sunscreens and makeup, but this delicate area often gets forgotten and therefore ages much faster than our face,” says Curnow.